Tooth ache is supposed to be one of the most excruciating pain. Is it justifiable to

 "Pregnancy often causes food cravings, and constant snacking on sugary food and beverages can lead to a buildup of dental plaque," explains Ada Cooper, D.D.S., ADA consumer advisor and a general dentist in New York.
 "In addition, the rising hormone levels that accompany pregnancy can irritate gums already battling plaque buildup.
 Some dentists might recommend more frequent cleanings during the second or early third trimester to control gingivitis."

 Most women are under the care of an Obstetrician from the beginning of the pregnancy.
 I make an appeal to all Lady Doctors and would be mothers.
 Would be mothers should make it a point to get complete Dental check-up before of during early stages of pregnancy.
 I request all the Lady doctors to explain to such patients and refer them for a regular Dental Check-up.

 Torture for the baby inside: Do you know the impact of mothers emotions and pains on the baby inside ?
 You may not mind suffering the agony of tooth pain, but does the kid in your womb deserve to experience the excruciating tooth pain even before being born?

 A would-be mother should realise the importance of dental check-ups, and attend to any dental problems at the early stage.
 When playing with your beautiful child would you like to kiss him with bad, decayed teeth and foul smelling mouth?

 Gum disease can be safely treated during pregnancy and appears to significantly reduce the risk of premature birth associated with periodontal

 disease, Pennsylvania researchers report.

-the British Journal of Obstetrics and Gynecology (sept 2010, FULL REPORT).
+"This study has potential implications" for the calculations dentists make when deciding whether to treat gum disease during pregnancy, they write in the British Journal of Obstetrics and Gynecology (sept 2010, FULL REPORT).
 It would be wise for you to begin seing your dentist same time as you see your gyni.